UnityRPG/1-Character-Movement/readme.md

 1. Why You Should Buy This Course
 1. Welcome To The Course
 1. Start Designing Your RPG
+1. Set Up A Combat Sandbox
+1. A Simple DIY Follow Camera
+1. Pan And Tilt Camera Options
+1. Prototyping With Placeholders
+1. Using Raycasts To Query Click
+1. Click Mouse To Move
+1. Gamepad Movement Mode

 ---
 Thanks for visiting, and enjoy your stay